-- Provide the Dean of Students with the name of the officers after the election, and information regarding the organization (see above) - Inform the Sponsor or faculty advisor of major items of business before opening a session. - See that minutes are kept. - See that finances are balanced and well kept. - Club or class activities (other than business meetings) should be approved in the college Executive council through the office of the Dean of Students. - Inform the Dean of Students of any changes in organization as well as the schedule of activities. - 1.
-Name of Interest Club/Department/Class
+- Provide the Dean of Students with the name of the officers after the election, and information regarding the organization (see above) - Inform the Sponsor or faculty advisor of major items of business before opening a session. - See that minutes are kept. - See that finances are balanced and well kept. - Club or class activities (other than business meetings) should be approved in the college Executive council through the office of the Dean of Students. - Inform the Dean of Students of any changes in organization as well as the schedule of activities.

+1. Name of Interest Club/Department/Class

-2. Definition
+2. De finition

 a.
+Motto

 b.
-Objecti ves

-i.
+Object ives III and the second

+E .
 Spiritual

 ii.
 Intellectual

 iii.
 Social

 c.
-Composition
+Compo

-i. 🚽 Club Officers
+i.
+Club Officers (1) Sponsor

-(1) Sponsor

 (2) President

-(3) Chapiain

 (4) Secretary/Treasure

-(5) Others (Social Leader/Public Relations,etc.)

 (6) Photographer

-i.
+ii.
 Members

 3. Functions

-- a.
+a.
 Rules (Include Fee: HK\$???/Semester)

-- b.
+b.
 Job descriptions of club officers

-- c.
+c.
 Meeting time and place

 4. Activities

-On separate sheet if needed, list all the activities planned for the current quarter or even school year.
+On separate sheet if needed, list all the activities planned for the current quarter or even school

+year.
 A copy should be sent to the Dean of Students and the Sponsor or faculty advisor.
+All off-

-All offcampus activities have to be approved by the College Administrative Committee through the Dean of Students.
+campus activities have to be approved by the College Administrative Committee through the Dean of Students.

+State 113.

+Signatu res

+Sponso r: President:

+Date:

+(Office Use Only)

+Dean o f Students Office: Approved Approved with condition Not approved

+Date: